Legal Resources Frequently Asked Questions

 The current Consent for Dual Agency form contains, on page 2, two subparts.
 The first subpart is for the seller/buyer to consent in advance for the listing/buyer broker to act as a dual agent in the sale/purchase of property (the seller specifies the property address).
 This consent authorizes all of the agents affiliated with the listing broker to show the home to their buyer clients.
 Similarly, the consent authorizes the buyer’s agent to show their client all of the homes listed by the broker with whom they are affiliated.

 The second subpart of the form requires the affirmation of the seller/buyer when the actual dual agency occurs.
 The seller must sign the second subpart, affirming their advance consent for dual agency for the specific buyers identified below.
-The buyer must sign the second subpart, affirming the advance consent for dual agency for the specific property identified below.
+The buyer must sign the second subpart, affirming the advance consent for dual agency for the specific property.

 The written consent for dual agency shall include an affirmation that identifies the property and the buyer when the real estate broker or branch office manager is serving as a dual agent and the buyer and seller or lessee and lessor enter into a written contract for sale or for a lease, respectively.